 |What training have the staff supporting children with special educational needs, had or are currently having?

 - We have a member of staff trained in ‘ELKAN’ as a Lead for Speech and Language in the school.

 - Other members of staff have had training in delivering Speech & Language programmes from Speech & Language Therapists.

-- A number of teachers and support staff are ‘Approach’ trained to safely support and isolate children demonstrating unsafe behaviour (these incidents are always recorded).
+- A number of teachers and support staff are ‘Approach’ trained to safely support and isolate children demonstrating unsafe behaviour.

 - All of our teaching assistants have had training in delivering interventions such as, Read, Write, Inc. and some other reading, spelling, phonics and multi-sensory programmes.

 - A number of our teaching assistants have had training in delivering Maths programmes.

 - Our PE coordinator arranges workshops and competitions for pupils with SEND

 - Learning Mentors are trained to work with children on their social, emotional and developmental needs.